-The discovery of the genetic pathways that control shape are important for plant breeders but the information is also crucial for a better understanding of plant evolution and development.
+The discovery of the genetic pathways that control shape are important for plant breeders, but the information is also crucial for a better understanding of plant evolution and development.

 In those studies, she found that the genetic sequences that control the shape and size of tomatoes do so by controlling cell division or cell size.
-Each of these genes tells a small part of the story about how the fruits form, said van der Knaap.
+Each of these genes tells a small part of the story about how the fruits form, says van der Knaap.
 Some of them affect the size and shape of the fruit at the later stages of development, just before the fruit is ripening.
-Others affect the shape and size much earlier even before flowering.
+Others affect the shape and size much earlier, even before flowering.

 In this study, van der Knaap’s team was able to locate similar sets of shape-control genes in plants other than tomato.

 For instance, in the potato—which is very closely related to the tomato—the gene that controls potato tuber shape is found in the same location in the genome as the gene that controls tomato fruit shape.